The Journey to Net Zero - Improved Vessel Efficiency & Sustainability

 A series of clean maritime-themed webinars organised by SMI in partnership with Seawork.

-SMI are pleased to announce a short webinar series focused on improved vessel efficiency and sustainability in the run-up to the Seawork exhibition in June.
-Delivered by leading experts from industry and academia, the series will cover topics such as the impact of the new regulations and guidance, vessel integration and underwater radiated noise.
+The Society of Maritime Industries (SMI) announced a short webinar series focused on improved vessel efficiency and sustainability in the run-up to the 2023 Seawork exhibition.
+Delivered by leading experts from industry and academia, the series covered topics such as the impact of the new regulations and guidance, vessel integration and underwater radiated noise.

 Webinar 1 - Now available on demand